CONTINUED ON NEXT PAGECass County’s community calendar

 Raymore Historical Society meetings: 7 p.m., second Tuesdays, lower level of the Cullen Funeral Home, 612 W. Foxwood Drive, Raymore.

-The Democrat will accept any submission for appropriate events occurring in Cass County if they are emailed to jlondberg@ demo-mo.com in our event format.
+The Democrat will accept any submission for appropriate events occurring in Cass County if they are emailed to jlondberg@demo-mo.com in our event format.
 Items sent at least two weeks in advance of the event will have a better chance of making the paper.